 - Using an in an upward movement, use your index finger to collect some discharge.

-Can Implantation Bleeding Be Heavy or Red?
+2. Can the Blood Seen Due to Implantation Bleeding Be Heavy or Red?

 It isn’t necessary that every implant must have bleeding associated with it.
 While many women do experience bleeding, around 2/3rd of pregnant women do not experience it!
-In situations like these, you can see if you show other symptoms related to pregnancy.
+In situations like these, you can check if you show other symptoms related to pregnancy.
 If you are pregnant, then the hormonal fluctuations would have already begun, and you may experience nausea, fatigue and swollen breasts.

-When To Consult a Gynaecologist?
+5. When Should I Consult a Gynaecologist?

 There are two scenarios where you can seek the guidance of your gynaecologist.
 First, there is heavy bleeding followed by fever or vomiting.
 This can be a sign of the embryo being placed outside the uterus and requires medical assistance.
 The second scenario is after a being tested positive for a pregnancy test.

-When Should You Take a Pregnancy Test?
+6. When Should I Take a Pregnancy Test?

-Now that you know about implantation bleeding, getting a pink/brown bleeding can have you excited.
-However, don’t be too quick to pull out the pregnancy stick.
+Now that you know about implantation bleeding timing, getting a pink/brown bleeding can have you excited.
+However, don’t be too quick to pull out the pregnancy test kit.
 The hormone hCG, which is secreted by the foetus, and is detected by most pregnancy devices, takes a while to reach the bloodstream and urine.
 This means if you do a pregnancy test too early, it may result in a false-negative.
 Testing for pregnancy via a blood test would be faster as the hCG reaches the bloodstream first.
 To be on the safe side, you can take the test after 10 days.
 Also, if you are checking your urine for hCG, follow the below steps to avoid a false positive:

-- Avoid drinking too much water as it could dilute the hCG
+- Avoid drinking too much water as it could dilute the hCG.

-- Take the test early in the morning as it is likely to have a high hCG content.
+- Take the test early in the morning, as it is likely to have a high hCG content.